The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The set-up

 \subsection{The trading strategies}

 We fix $0\leq d\leq N$ and assume that the first $d$ risky assets can be sold short in an admissible fashion to be specified below and that the last $N-d$ risky assets cannot be sold short under any circumstances.
-This leads us to define the set of admissible strategies in the market as follows. \begin{defi} A vector valued process $H=(H^1,\ldots,H^N)$, where for $1\leq i\leq N$ and $t\in[0,T]$, $H^i_t$ denotes the number of shares of asset $i$ held at time $t$, is called an \textbf{admissible trading strategy} if \begin{itemize} \item[(i)] $H\in L(S)$ (the space of predictable processes integrable with respect to $S$), \item[(ii)] $H_0=0$, \item[(iii)] $(H\cdot S)\geq -\alpha$ for some $\alpha> 0$ (where $H\cdot S$ is the integral of $H$ with respect to $S$), \item[(iv)] $H^i\geq 0$ for all $i>d$. \end{itemize} We let $\mathcal{A}$ be the set of admissible trading strategies. \end{defi} Hence, by condition (ii), we assume that the initial risky assets' holdings are always equal to 0 and therefore initial endowments are always in num\'eraire denomination.
+This leads us to define the set of admissible strategies in the market as follows. \begin{defi} A vector valued process $H=(H^1,\ldots,H^N)$, where for $1\leq i\leq N$ and $t\in[0,T]$, $H^i_t$ denotes the number of shares of asset $i$ held at time $t$, is called an \textit{admissible trading strategy} if: \begin{longlist}[(iii)] \item[(i)] $H\in L(S)$; \item[(ii)] $H_0=0$; \item[(iii)] $(H\cdot S)\geq-\alpha$ for some $\alpha> 0$; \item[(iv)] $H^i\geq0$ for all $i>d$. \end{longlist} We let $\mathcal{A}$ be the set of admissible trading strategies. \end{defi} Hence, by condition (ii), we assume that the initial risky assets' holdings are always equal to 0 and therefore initial endowments are always in num\'eraire denomination.
 Condition (iii) above is usually called the \textit{admissibility condition} and restricts the agents' strategies to those whose value is uniformly bounded from below over time.
 The only sources of friction in our market come from conditions (iii) and (iv) above.
 For every admissible strategy $H\in\mathcal{A}$ we define the optional process $H^0$ by

-If $H^0$ denotes the balance in the money market account, then the strategy $\overline{H}=(H^0,H)$ is \textbf{self-financing} with initial value 0.
+If $H^0$ denotes the balance in the money market account, then the strategy $\overline{H}=(H^0,H)$ is \textit{self-financing} with initial value 0.